tanbro/redis_func_cache/docs/usage/configuration.md

 For async caches, use `await cache.avacuum()`.
 Each invocation scans incrementally (in `batch_size` chunks) and is atomic per step, so it is safe to run while the cache is serving traffic.

 Note on size reporting: `cache.policy.get_size()` returns the index structure cardinality — the same number the eviction script enforces `maxsize` against.
-Ghost entries keep it elevated until reclaimed; the count of live values is the HASH length (`HLEN`) of the second key from `cache.policy.calc_keys(fn)`.
+Ghost entries keep it elevated until reclaimed; the count of live values is the HASH length (`HLEN`) of the second key from `cache.policy.calc_key_pair(fn)`.

 ## Cache Mode Control